 What's the right way?

 Generally, option 1 is preferred however some tax accountants believe that transfer fees are not strictly related to the acquisition cost of an asset and shouldn't be deducted from the final sale price.
-In such cases you can switch to option 2 by enabling 'Realize gains on transfer fees' in the settings on Koinly:
+In such cases you can switch to option 2 by enabling 'Treat transfer fees as disposals?' in the settings on Koinly: